Welcome to today's edition of the Rush 24-7 podcast.

 Maybe we did, but I don't remember them.

-Now we're getting polling data that shows a vast majority support it and not only support it, but want more of it.
+But all of a sudden now, in the midst of all of these scandals, PRISM, Verizon, all of this stuff, now we're getting polling data that shows a vast majority support it and not only support it, but want more of it.

-More Americans back government tracking than they did in 2006, when word of this first came out.
+More Americans back government tracking than they did in 2006 when word of this first came out.

-That the Washington Post claims that it's because Obama being president, with a Democrat president at the helm instead of a Republican, partisan viewers have turned around significantly.
+Even though we've been told the president has told us the war on terror is over, that the Washington Post claims that it's because Obama being president, with a Democrat president at the helm instead of a Republican, partisan views have turned around significantly.

-Compared with a 2002 Pew poll, Democrats are now 12 percentage points more likely to support the government's monitoring of all emails and other online activity if officials say that it might help prevent terror attacks.
+Compared with a 2002 Pew Poll, Democrats are now 12 percentage points more likely to support the government's monitoring of all emails and other online activity if officials say that it might help prevent terror attacks.

 So the Democrats, if the government says they've got to do it, it's fine with us.

-Apparently, the only right to privacy Democrats now believe in the right to privacy that allows for universal abortions and over-the-counter morning after abortion pills for everybody.
+Apparently, the only right to privacy Democrats now believe in is the right to privacy that allows for universal abortions and over-the-counter morning after abortion pills for everybody.

 But the important difference to bear in mind here is that we now know that Obama is targeting Americans and we're getting these polling results.

-These polls would make sense if the American people were being told that all of this data mining, we're focusing on foreigners and al-Qaeda and external threats, but we're not being told that.
+It would be one thing These polls would make sense if the American people were being told that all of this data mining were focusing on foreigners and al-Qaeda and external threats, but we're not being told that.

-We're being told bluntly, with no attempt to hide it, that it is Americans data which is being mined.
+We're being told bluntly with no attempt to hide it that it is Americans data which is being mined.

 It is Americans who are being targeted, which Bush never did.